NuAlex/azure-docs/articles/active-directory/hybrid/reference-connect-version-history.md

 ### Fixed issues
 This hotfix build fixes an issue in build 1.5.20.0 if you have cloned the **In from AD - Group Join** rule and have not cloned the **In from AD - Group Common** rule.

 ## 1.5.20.0

 ### Release status
 04/09/2020: Released for download

 ### Fixed issues
+- Fixed an issue in the ADSyncConfig PowerShell module, where invoking DSACLS command used in all the Set-ADSync* Permissions cmdlets would cause one of the following errors:
+     - `GrantAclsNoInheritance : The parameter is incorrect.
+The command failed to complete successfully.`
+     - `GrantAcls : No GUID Found for computer …`
-This hotfix build fixes an issue with build 1.5.18.0 if you have the Group Filtering feature enabled and use mS-DS-ConsistencyGuid as the source anchor.
+- Fixed an issue with build 1.5.18.0 if you have the Group Filtering feature enabled and use mS-DS-ConsistencyGuid as the source anchor.

 > [!IMPORTANT]
 > If you have cloned the **In from AD - Group Join** sync rule and have not cloned the **In from AD - Group Common** sync rule and plan to upgrade, complete the following steps as part of the upgrade: